justpaulmiguel/Web1Proj/README.md

 Create tasks here for everyone to see and pick which one would you like to work on.

+- _Bug on php/login.php_ - when logging in as admin, expected result is for line `29` to trigger and the permissionLvl session to be saved as 2 (admin).
+Actual result is permissionLvl not having value, line `41` else block triggers

 - Change Password Admin UI
 - CRUD in Admin (can be broken to smaller details later)